Keeping records and reporting in temporary storage

 other reference number (e.g. in the Åland tax border traffic, the number of the transport document)

-- Date and reference number of the declaration for the end of temporary storage:
+- Date and reference number of the declaration for the discharge from temporary storage:

 - MRN as well as the goods item number, if any